Greatest ever: Janja Garnbret conquers sport climbing wall for first-ever women's gold - KOBI-TV NBC5 / KOTI-TV NBC2

 Japan’s Nonaka Miho and Noguchi Akiyo took silver and bronze at 45.0 and 64.0 ranking points, respectively.

+Japan is one of sport climbing’s biggest hotbeds, evidence by the host nation’s two medals in the event.
+Noguchi, 32 and a legend of the sport, announced prior to the event that the Olympics would be her final competition before retirement.

+American Brooke Raboutou finished off the podium despite a second-place finish in the bouldering round.
+She suffered a costly fall early on the lead wall which eliminated her from medal contention.

-Garnbret — a six-time world champion across bouldering, lead climbing and combined disciplines — was the only one of eight finalists to top a boulder during the second phase of the competition.
-She topped not one, but two of the three boulder problems in the round.
-She also ascended to the highest hold on the lead wall, 37+, to win two out of three disciplines outright.
+Garnbret — a six-time world champion across bouldering, lead climbing and combined disciplines — was the only one of eight finalists to top a boulder during the second phase of the competition, and did so twice.
+The 22-year-old phenom also ascended to the highest hold on the lead wall, 37+, to win two out of three disciplines outright.

 Garnbret finished fifth in the opening round of speed climbing, which was controversially included in the Olympic combined format for Tokyo along with the more methodical and cerebral disciplines of bouldering and lead.
 Speed climbing is slated as a separate medal event for the Paris 2024 Olympics.